-The components of net pension liability of the University as of June 30, 2020 and 2019, were as follows (in thousands):
+The components of net pension liability of the University as of June 30, 2021 and 2020, are as follows (in thousands):

-Description 2020 2019 Total pension liability Fiduciary net position \$ 4,182,208 (1,459,232) \$ 4,722,160 (1,403,702) Net pension liability \$ 2,722,976 \$ 3,318,458 Fiduciary net position as a percentage of the total pension liability 34.89% 29.73%
+Description 2021 2020 Total pension liability Fiduciary net position \$ 3,303,351 (1,772,587) Ş 4,182,208 (1,459,232) Net pension liability \$ 1,530,764 \$ 2,722,976 Fiduciary net position as a percentage of the total pension liability 53.66% 34.89%

-Actuarial Assumptions - The total pension liability as of June 30, 2020, was determined by an actuarial valuation as of June 30, 2019, using the following actuarial assumptions and experience, applied to all periods included in the measurement.
-The result was rolled forward using standard actuarial techniques to the measurement date of June 30, 2020:
+Actuarial Assumptions - The total pension liability as of June 30, 2021, was determined by an actuarial valuation as of June 30, 2021, using the following actuarial assumptions and experience, applied to all periods included in the measurement.
+The key actuarial assumptions are summarized as follows:

-Inflation 2.40% Salary increases 2.40% and wage growth rate of 0.35% Discount rate 4.60%, net of investment expenses per annum, compounded annually Investment rate of return 6.75% net of investment expenses per annum, compounded annually Administrative expense assumption Actual prior year expenses.
-Percent married 80% of employees are assumed to be married, and wives are assumed to be the same age as their husbands.
+Inflation 2.40% Salary increases 2.40% and wage growth rate of 0.35% Discount rate 6.75%, net of investment expenses per annum, compounded annually Investment rate of return 6.75% net of investment expenses per annum, compounded annually Administrative expense assumption Actual prior year expenses Percent married 80% of employees are assumed to be married, and wives are assumed to be the same age as their husbands.
 Actuarial method Individual Entry Age Normal cost method.
 Actuarial gains and losses are reflected in the unfunded actuarial accrued liability.
 The unfunded actuarial accrued liability is amortized over a closed 30-year period beginning June 30, 2014.
 This amortization assumes future payroll increases of 0% per annum.
+Continues